esl/MongooseIM/doc/operation-and-maintenance/Cluster-management-considerations.md

     * MUC light
     * PubSub
     * Presences
-    * HTTP notifications (with may include queuing systems such as RabbitMQ or Kafka)
+    * HTTP notifications (may include queuing systems such as RabbitMQ or Kafka)
 * latency of messaging, both real-time and archived messages

 #### OS configuration